jburger/jburger.github.io/_posts/2016-02-27-typescript-testing-workflows-part-2-integrating-editors.markdown

 In my [previous post]('2016-02-27-typescript-testing-workflow-part1-mocha.html'), I walked through some basics with gulp, typescript and mocha.

 ### Integrate with $env:UsersFavouriteEditor
-Because gulp is just another node application, we can integrate it to any number of editors, to use key bindings or buttons mashing mash when building.
+Because gulp is just another node application, we can integrate it to any number of editors, to use key bindings or buttons to mash when building.

 Lets go through some now: